Skip to main content

 Due to geological factors, some areas in British Columbia have naturally higher surface levels of radon than others.
 Many of these areas are in the Interior and Northern parts of the province.

-However, indoor radon accumulation can vary widely from building to building, even in the same neighborhood.
+However, indoor radon accumulation can vary widely from building to building, even in the same neighbourhood.
 Even if you live in an area with generally lower levels of radon, it is still recommended that you test your home for radon.

 The interactive map below displays indoor radon levels recorded in homes across B.C.
 It also shows estimates for the increase in lung cancer risk caused by radon (both overall and for smokers).